John Guthrie Tait: Rugby career

-Provincial career

-He played for Edinburgh District in their inter-city match against Glasgow District on 20 December 1879.
+One of his first matches was for Edinburgh District in their inter-city match against Glasgow District on 20 December 1879.
 He then played for East of Scotland District in their match against West of Scotland District on 31 January 1880.

-International career

-In 1880 he was selected for the Scotland national team, in a Home Nations friendly against Ireland.
+Later in 1880, he was selected for the Scotland national team, in a Home Nations friendly against Ireland.
 Scotland were easy victors, winning by three goals to nil; but despite the victory Tait was not part of the Scotland team that faced England for the Calcutta Cup just two weeks later.